Tony Hadley: Other work and awards

+In 1991, Hadley made a cameo appearance in the music video for the American hip hop act P.M.
+Dawn's song "Set Adrift on Memory Bliss", which sampled the Spandau Ballet song "True".

 Hadley worked as a radio presenter with Virgin Radio, taking over the Friday Night Virgin Party Classics show from Suggs (of the band Madness) in August 2007.
 In January 2008, he was given the Saturday Night Virgin Party Classics show as well.
 He left both shows in September 2008.
-In 2015 he was listed as a presenter for Absolute Radio and presented Tony Hadley's 80's Party on a Saturday night from 6.00 – 8.00pm on Absolute 80s until December 2019.
+In 2015, he was listed as a presenter for Absolute Radio and presented Tony Hadley's 80's Party on a Saturday night from 6.00 – 8.00pm on Absolute 80s until December 2019.

 Hadley appeared, sang and gave advice in Pinoy Dream Academy, a singing reality show in the Philippines.
 He also appeared in RocKwiz, an Australian TV programme that aired in November 2008.

 Hadley also appeared in the British short movie Shoot The DJ, in which he plays Eddie Richards.
 The film also featured Hadley's daughter, Toni.

 Hadley took part in the 2015 series of I'm a Celebrity...Get Me Out of Here!, beginning on 10 November 2015.
 He was eliminated on 4 December, finishing in sixth place.

 In 2019, Hadley started presenting the Sunday Mid Morning Show on BBC Three Counties Radio.
 He also performed alongside Arisa in the fourth show of the Sanremo Music Festival 2019.

-He is a patron of the UK Huntington's Disease Association, Shooting Star Chase and The Lowe Syndrome Trust.
+Hadley is a patron of the UK Huntington's Disease Association, Shooting Star Chase and The Lowe Syndrome Trust.
 In December 2019 it was announced that he had been awarded an MBE in the New Year Honours for charitable services to Shooting Star Chase Children's Hospice Care.

+In 2022 he presented his last regular show for BBC Three Counties Radio.

+On 13 January 2024, Hadley performed two songs as the "Unexpected Star" in Michael McIntyre's Big Game Show for BBC One.

 Personal life

-Hadley has three children with his first wife, Leonie Lawson: Tom, Toni and Mackenzie.
+Hadley has three children with his first wife, Leonie Lawson; Tom, Toni and Mackenzie.
 Hadley split from Lawson in 2003, after 20 years of marriage, and married Alison Evers in July 2009 at Cliveden House.
 They live in Buckinghamshire with their two children: Zara (born 21 December 2006) and Genevieve (born 6 February 2012).

 Hadley is an Arsenal fan and has played for the Arsenal ex-Professional and Celebrity XI team.

 Hadley stated on the television show Loose Women (22 February 2007) that he is 6 ft 4 in and 17+1/2 st. He is proud of his work ethic, which he states was instilled into him from a young age by his parents, and he says he has never claimed benefits.

 In 2006, Hadley became a co-owner of the Red Rat Craft Brewery, which produced Hadley's Golden Ale and Hadley's Crazy Dog Stout.
-The business closed in 2013, after which Hadley became associated with The Great Yorkshire Brewery, which issued a lager called "Gold" and a pale ale called "Moonstone IPA".
-This association has now ended.
+The business closed in 2013, after which Hadley was associated with The Great Yorkshire Brewery, which brewed a lager called "Gold".